Steven-Klavins/bank-tech-test/README.md

 # bank-tech-test

-**This week at Makers we needed to build a simple banking account app** We were informed we did not need to link the app to a database or implement a command line interface that takes input from STDIN.
+**This week at Makers we needed to build a simple banking account app** We were informed we did not need to link the app to a database or implement a command-line interface that takes input from STDIN.

 **The user story was as follows**